 Keeping other workers' information confidential

-When you provide the data, make sure you don't violate anyone else's rights.
+When you provide the data, make sure you don't violate anyone else's data protection rights.

 For example, if you get a complaint about a worker, and that worker then requests access to their file, this could lead to the complainant being identified.